H3Cki/T-Bot/README.md

 # T-Bot
-[WORK IN PROGRESS] discord bot with dinosaur-based minigame
+Discord bot with dinosaur-based minigame

 # Logic
 From time to time bot creates a voice channel named by some dinosaur.
 When users enter the channel they are given a drop (part of a dino or entire dino).
 After few seconds channel disappears.